 If a debt collector refused your settlement offer today, it does not mean the same agency would turn away a reasonable offer next month.
 And you may, in fact, be dealing with a different debt collector, or even debt owner, in short order.

 After having success settling other bills, and depending on the circumstances (mainly your budget and monthly cash flow), it can make sense to pay the last one or two debt collectors who won’t negotiate when those balances are small.
 But be careful what you agree to.
 Try to resolve a collection debt with lump-sum payoffs, or short payment terms you are confident you will meet.
 Try to avoid monthly payments that stretch you thin, and that run longer than a few months when possible.
 Also be sure that you are getting all of the agreements you negotiate in writing.

 Finally, pull your credit reports regularly to see how your debts are being reported, and that they are listed correctly.
 You can get your free annual credit reports from each of the major credit reporting agencies.
-You can also get a free credit report summary updated monthly on Credit.com, which can alert you to any changes or problems that you need to address.
+You can also get a free credit report summary updated every 14 days on Credit.com, which can alert you to any changes or problems that you need to address.

 More on Managing Debt:

 - 5 Tips for Consolidating Credit Card Debt

 - The Best Way to Loan Money to Friends & Family